 Each option has its own special features that make it the right one for you:

-Given its flat cost, mobile shredding is often ideal for larger projects of 100+ lbs since the price won’t be increasing with weight.
+Given its flat cost, mobile shredding is often ideal for any sized project.

 When it comes to security needs, another benefit is witnessed shredding where you can watch the destruction from your curbside.